-- the taxable purpose proportion of the adjustable value of each depreciating asset first used for a taxable purpose this year multiplied by 15% (general STS pool assets) or 2.5% (long-life pool assets), plus - the taxable purpose proportion of the cost of the improvement multiplied by 15% (general STS pool assets) or 2.5% (long-life pool assets).
+- the taxable purpose proportion of the adjustable value of each depreciating asset first used for a taxable purpose this year multiplied by 15% (general STS pool assets) or 2.5% (long-life pool assets), plus - the taxable purpose proportion of the cost addition amounts multiplied by 15% (general STS pool assets) or 2.5% (long-life pool assets).

-Write the total deduction for general STS pool assets at (d) and the total deduction for long-life STS pool assets at (e) in the worksheet on the opposite page.
+Write the total deduction for general STS pool assets at (d) and the total deduction for long-life STS pool assets at (e) in worksheet 4.